 At 73 locations across Switzerland, ATMs have been positioned at a height that makes them easily accessible to wheelchair users with a keyboard just 84 cm above ground level.
 We also take steps to adapt our premises to give people with restricted mobility barrier-free access to our branches and office buildings.
 ATMs accessible to wheelchair users are marked with the relevant symbol.

 We offer bank statements in large print (15dpi) or braille to clients with limited vision.
 This service is available for short-form account statements, itemized account statements, standard account statements, and daily statements.
 In addition to this free service, our clients continue to receive their normal account statements.

 We Speak to All Our Clients – Even with the Help of Sign Language and Inductive Hearing Loop Systems

-Information for the Deaf by Phone
+Information for Clients with Hearing Impairments by Phone

-Deaf clients can obtain information from Credit Suisse and conduct simple transactions by phone through the use of an intermediary from the Procom Foundation.
+Clients with hearing impairments can obtain information from Credit Suisse and conduct simple transactions by phone through the use of an intermediary from the Procom Foundation.
 The client authorizes the intermediary to put the query to Credit Suisse and to inform him or her of the response afterwards.
 This makes it possible to query an account balance or order paying-in slips, for example.
 Clients can request this service at any branch.

 Accessibility Is Important – Particularly over the Internet and in Online Banking